Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/0-predefined.rst

 <https://github.com/mathics/Mathics/tree/master/mathics/builtin.ast>`_
 like ``system.py``,

-Later on, we will show how to add code without modify the Mathics core, but for now we'll start simple.
+Later on, we will show how to add code without modify the Mathics3 core, but for now we'll start simple.

-Now start mathics from the Mathics source tree:
+Now start mathics from the Mathics3 source tree:

 ::

    $ python mathics/main.py
-   Mathics 5.0.2
+   Mathics3 5.0.2
    ...
    In[1]:= Hello
    Out[1]= Hello, World!